amir-h-rassafi/v2ray-setup/readme.md

 ## Debug

-1 - use `journalctl -fu stunnel4.service` to check related logs
+1 - use `journalctl -fu stunnel4.service` to check related logs(Or other logs like frpc/frps)

 2 - to check your stunnel server you can use following command: